janpetzold/az305-learning/README.md

 - Network security groups are Azure resources that can contain multiple inbound and outbound security rules.
 You can define these rules to allow or block traffic, based on factors such as source and destination IP address, port, and protocol.
 - Network virtual appliances are specialized VMs that can be compared to a hardened network appliance.
 A network virtual appliance carries out a particular network function, such as running a firewall or performing wide area network (WAN) optimization.

+NSG (Network Security Groups) flow logs are used to log IP traffic information.

 A hub and spoke network topology isolates workloads while sharing services, such as identity and security.
 The hub is a virtual network in Azure that acts as a central point of connectivity to your on-premises network.
 Spokes are virtual networks that peer with the hub.
 It can help to centralize common services, such as connections to on-premises networks, firewalls, and isolation between virtual networks.
 The hub virtual network provides a central point of connectivity to on-premises networks, and a place to host services used by workloads hosted in spoke virtual networks.